rust-lang/rfcs/text/2795-format-args-implicit-identifiers.md

 ## Other languages

 A number of languages support string-interpolation functionality with similar syntax to what Rust's formatting macros.
-The RFC author's influence comes primarily from Python 3's "f-strings" and Javscript's backticks.
+The RFC author's influence comes primarily from Python 3's "f-strings" and JavaScript's backticks.

 The following code would be the equivalent way to produce a new string combining a `greeting` and a `person` in a variety of languages: